 But few Americans are aware that the oldest surviving basketball court is in Paris, inside an unassuming building at 14, rue Trévise in the 9th arrondissement.

 The entrance, in a promotional brochure from the 1930s

-The building felt almost abandoned when Esteban and I first walked into its small lobby with our friend Gilles Thomas last April.
+The building felt almost abandoned when my husband and I first walked into its small lobby with our friend Gilles Thomas last April.
 A single shaft of light from the serpentine stairs illuminated the tile floors and the old posters on the walls.

 It seemed a strange setting for the first recorded basketball game on European soil, which took place here on December 27, 1893.

 A plaque commemorates the first basketball game played in Europe

 But Sylvie Manac’h — the director of the Y.M.C.A. in Paris — would soon show us that very spot (and many less-well-known) in this remarkable structure.

 A video shoot was in progress when Sylvie led us into the historic basketball court.
 But in spite of the pink lighting, balloons, and young actors that filled the gymnasium, I still felt like I was stepping into a time machine.

 The gymnasium in Paris was almost identical to the original in Springfield, which unfortunately was destroyed by fire.
 As in its American twin, the two baskets were suspended from a slanted wood track that circled above the court.